webix-hub/docs/data/file_manager/configuration.md

 - batch - {string} group that menu item belongs to.
 Possible value are:
 	- *"item"* - the item will be seen only for data items not empty space;
     - *"root"* - the item will be seen for the root item only;
+    - *"folder"* - the item will be shown for folders only;
+    - *"file"* - the item will be shown for files only;
-    - if batch is not set, the item will be shown for empty space and all items other than root
+    - *"empty"* - the item will be shown for empty space and all items other than root
 - value - {string} the action title
+- $template  - {string}  -optional, the $template:"Separator" settings draws a separating line

 You can reload data using the following approach: